-The proposed Board action allows for the District to implement its obligations under Section 35 of the Port Act, which authorizes the Board to do acts necessary and convenient for the exercise of its power.
+The proposed Board action complies with Section 35 of the Port Act, which authorizes the Board to do acts necessary and convenient for the exercise of its power.
 The Port Act was enacted by the California Legislature and is consistent with the Public Trust Doctrine.
 Consequently, the proposed Board action is consistent with the Public Trust Doctrine.